Dragon8029/100-days-of-code/Attempt4.md

 *Aug 14, 2018*

 Managed to make some progress on the product landing page projects.
 Was having a tough time getting my li's to arrange horizontally instead of vertically.
 Now I can start working on the rest of the page.

+---

+##A4D13:
+*Aug 15, 2018*

+Continued working on the styling for the product landing page.
+Also worked on some git and github tutorials.
+Today is a travel day on my vacation, so not a whole bunch of coding getting done.